주 콘텐츠로 건너뛰기

 “More and more, we are finding that people want or even expect visual aids,” Hoffman says.
 “Whether that’s through screenshots or short video tutorials, it goes over well because it provides another way [for] people [to] learn.”

 Although creating video content can be more time-consuming, customers will appreciate the effort.
-And if a recorded tutorial can sufficiently explain a concept or provide clear instructions to customers, your support agents won’t need to—making the process more efficient for everyone.
+If a recorded tutorial sufficiently explains a concept or provides clear instructions to customers, your support agents won’t need to, making the process more efficient for everyone.

 5. Make your FAQ page easy to find